This lovely Apricot and Almond Tart is made with summer apricots and a decadent frangipane and custard filling.

 - Discard vanilla bean.

-- Combine almond slivers and powdered sugar in a small bowl.
+- Combined powdered sugar, butter, egg and salt in a small bowl.

 - Add this mixture to the cooled custard and mix until well combined.

-- Arrange apricot halves, round side up, atop the filling.
+- Arrange apricot halves, round side up, on top of the filling.

-- Bake tart until filling is set and golden, about 45 minutes.
-Remove from oven.
+- Bake tart until filling is set and golden, about 45 minutes ***see note.

 - Brush with honey or agave and return to the oven for 3 minutes.